waldeir/SAP-1/README.pt.md

 *clock*, então lê a entrada novamente, se o valor for o mesmo que o armazenado, então a entrada é passada adiante já estabilizada.

-In order to reduce simulation time the amount of *clock* cycles the debounce circuit  waits is 3, which for the current simulation frequency (100 MHz) it leads a delay of 30 ns.
-However, in a realistic scenario this delay should be around 10 ms, which can be achieved by changing the constant

 Para reduzir o tempo de simulação, a quantidade de ciclos de *clock* que o circuito de retorno espera é 3, o que, para a frequência de simulação atual (100 MHz), leva a um atraso de 30 ns.
 No entanto, em um cenário realista, esse